Vivian-Lopez/Promptopia/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## This is a [Next.js] project deployed on (https://project-propt.vercel.app/)
+## This is a Next.js project deployed on https://project-propt.vercel.app/

-It is a full-stack project which allows you to create prompt posts to share on the main page, as well as allow for the creation of users and profiles.
+A full-stack project which allows you to create prompt posts to share on the main page, as well as allow for the creation of users and profiles.

 This project was learned from JavaScript Mastery (https://www.youtube.com/@javascriptmastery)